![]() |

 Communication is the act of transmitting messages and sharing thoughts, feelings and ideas through verbal and nonverbal means.
 To communicate, we need a sender, a receiver, a medium and a message.
 (V, 152)

-Communication becomes effective when we are clear and speak steadily; control the tone and pitch of our voice; use good vocabulary; keep the message short and simple; and get feedback.
+Effective Communication is possible when we are clear and speak steadily; control the tone and pitch of our voice; use good vocabulary; keep the message short and simple; and get feedback.
 (154) Non-verbal cues help to improve communication.
-They include facial expressions, eye contact, body language, and physical distance.
+They include facial expressions, eye contact, body language, and appropriate physical distance.
 (154-55)

-Relationships can be personal; social; and relating to family.
+Interpersonal Relationships can often define our lives.
+They can be personal, social, and relating to family.
 (VI, 193) We need to care for relationships we value.

 Experiencing emotions means we are human.
 (VII, 237) Some emotions are anger, grief, hurt, fear worthlessness, sadness, loneliness, and depression.
-(227) In order to manage our emotions we need to first identify them.
-Next, analyse why the situation bothers you.
-Analyse the effect the situation has or can have on your life.
+(227) Managing Emotions can be tricky.
+In order to do this we need to first identify them.
+Next, we can analyze why the situation bothers us.
+Analyze the effect the situation has or can have on your life.
 Decide what you can or cannot change.
 Select a positive way to react.
 Think of something positive you can learn from the situation.
 (220)

-Decision-making involves identifying the problem; analyzing the problem; thinking of alternatives; deciding on a course of action.
+Decision-making is an important life skill.
+It emerges from confidence in oneself and awareness of the situation.
+It involves identifying the problem; analyzing the problem; thinking of alternatives; and deciding on a course of action.
 (X, 315)

 Problem-solving enables us to deal constructively with problems in